hackerspacesg/hackerspace.sg/contents/plenum/2021-02-23/_index/main.md

 ### Change of Directorship and Adding of Shareholders
 - (Bob, Robert, Dyana, Jen, Valentine, Ruiwen, Roland) Discussion.
+- dyana would like to remind Valentine/Jen to complete file transfer due to Google Drive not allowing ownership transfer from dyana's Drive to either Valentine/Jen's emails

 ### Broken and Orphaned Items
 - (Valentine) Updates if any.